KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/modules/baseline-mmm-01zm/FIXTURE.md

 ## Purpose

 Golden sample for a clean module run.
-Mirrors the behaviour of `MMM-01ZM` which should produce **no** findings in Stage 5.
+Mirrors the behaviour of `MMM-01ZM` which should produce **no** findings.

 ## Expected Findings